-54 The Security IC Platform Protection Profile is registered and certified by the Bundesamt für Sicherheit in

-- der Informationstechnik (BSI) under the reference BSI-CC-PP-0084, Version 1.0, dated 01.2014. - 55 The assurance level for this Security Target is EAL6 augmented with ASE_TSS.2. - 56 This ST does not claim conformance to any other PP.
+- The Security IC Platform Protection Profile is registered and certified by the Bundesamt für Sicherheit in der Informationstechnik (BSI) under the reference BSI-CC-PP-0084, Version 1.0, dated 01.2014. - 59 The Security Target is modularized as a multi-assurance Security Target as detailed in section 2.4. - This ST does not claim conformance to any other PP.